fewlines-education/fwl-readline/README.md

 We decided to simplify the initial API of the readline package.
 For this reason, we only export the `createInterface` function.

-This functions takes an `object` parameter with to keys:
+This function takes an `object` parameter with two keys:
 - `input`: generally the `process.stdin`
 - `output`: generally the `process.stdout`